 Over the years, OBVSG came in closer contact with the Austrian Academic Library Consortium (Kooperation E-Medien Österreich, KEMÖ), which is sharing similar aims.
 Its main purpose is intensifying collaboration between libraries and archival, information and research institutions concerning e-resources.
 KEMÖ coordinates acquisition and management of databases, e-journals and e-books.
 On July 1, 2008, OBVSG became new legal entity of KEMÖ, whose Head Office moved to OBVSG’s address.
 OBVSG also was in charge of operative support.
 With the beginning of 2015, KEMÖ Head Office finally became a department of OBVSG.

 The continuous demand for new services, of which this overview is listing only the most important, had an impact on manpower and office of the company.
-While in 2002 there were only 10 employees on the payroll of the company, OBVSG has grwon to 34 by October 2016.
-Accordingly, office space became a scarce resourceso that in 2004, OBVSG had to move from Garnisongasse to Brünnlbadgasse (still in the 9th district), where after some years a branch office had to be opened due to space limitations.
+While in 2002 there were only 10 employees on the payroll of the company, OBVSG has grown to almost 40 by January 2021.
+Accordingly, office space became a scarce resource so that in 2004, OBVSG had to move from Garnisongasse to Brünnlbadgasse (still in the 9th district), where after some years a branch office had to be opened due to space limitations.
 Finally in 2013 OBVSG moved to its current office in Raimundgasse in the second district of Vienna.